 - Zipline tour of Bootleg Canyon in Boulder City: Zipline over the Mojave desert on a series of 4 ziplines.

-We hope this list helps you find fun things to do off the Las Vegas Strip with your family!
+I hope this list will help you find fun things to do off the Las Vegas Strip with your family, enjoy your vacation!

 Pin it for later: